zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **Q: Why doesn't formatting doesn't work on file save?**

 **A:** Check the console (Help -> Toggle Developer Tools -> Console) for messages like "Formatting took too long" or "Format On Save feature could be aborted".
 If you find such a message, then chances are formatted was aborted because it took too long and so can affect the save experience.
 You can control this timeout using the setting `editor.formatOnSaveTimeout`

+**Q: My imports have red lines saying "package not found"**

+**A:** These are build errors.
+Go to View -> Output -> Select "Go" from the dropdown on the top right corner of the panel.
+Here you can see the output of the `go build` (or `go test` if the current file is a test file).
+Copy the `go build` command along with arguments and try running it in the terminal.
+If you still see the same errors, then the problem is in your setup of GOPATH.
+If it runs fine, then log an issue and we can look into it